gpt-engineer-org/gpt-engineer/docs/introduction.md

 ### 6. Main Script (`gpt_engineer/applications/cli/main.py`)
 The main script is the is the entry point of the application and uses the `Typer` library to create a command-line interface.
 It sets up instances of an [`AI`](ai_class), a [`Files Dictionary`](files_dictionary_class), a `BaseMemory`, a `BaseExecutionEnv` and an [`Agent`](agent_class) that runs a series of [steps](steps) based on the provided configuration.

-## Repository Overview

-The GPT-Engineer repository is a project developed by Anton Osika, which uses GPT-4 to automate the process of software engineering.
-The repository is written in Python and is publicly available on GitHub.

 <br>